A free mini course in Sculptural Embroidery

-Learn how to turn scrap threads and fibres into delicate, sculptural forms using water-soluble fabric.
+Learn how to turn scrap threads into delicate, sculptural forms using water-soluble fabric.

-This free mini course offers a gentle, hands-on introduction to Meredith's sculptural embroidery techniques through this quick and fun project.
+This free mini course offers a gentle, hands-on introduction to sculptural embroidery through a simple but powerful project: the scrap thread bowl.

-By joining this course you agree to receive promotional and instructional emails from Meredith (you can unsubscribe at any time)
+By joining this course you agree to receive email marketing from Meredith (you can unsubscribe at any time)

 About this course